Forget thinking about what to make for dinner for the next 6 weeks!Get my new cookbook and meal plan!

 - 3 tablespoons or 1 packet ranch dressing mix

 - 1/2 cup chopped fresh cilantro

-Shred the chicken breasts and sprinkle ranch dressing mix over the chicken, tossing to coat.
+- Shred the chicken breasts and sprinkle ranch dressing mix over the chicken, tossing to coat.
 Return chicken to the chili, followed by the pineapple and cilantro.
-Stir to combine and season with remaining salt to taste.
+Stir to combine and serve.